BryceAndJuly/Whiteboard/README_en_US.md

 .protyle-breadcrumb:has(+ .protyle-content.protyle-content--transition > .protyle-wysiwyg.protyle-wysiwyg--attr[alias="whiteboard"]) {
    display: none !important;
 }
-/* Whiteboard widget - Hide the custom icon and header image of the current document. */ .protyle-background:has(~ .protyle-wysiwyg.protyle-wysiwyg--attr[alias="whiteboard"]){
-   display: none !important;
-}

 /* If it is a new version, such as SiYuan V3.0.16, the following snippet is also needed. */ .protyle-top:has(+ .protyle-wysiwyg.protyle-wysiwyg--attr[alias="whiteboard"]){